+Did you know that making handmade gift wrap is so simple and easy to do?
 I decided to try making handmade gift wrap because I got tired of spending so much of my gift budget on the wrapping supplies.
+I LOVE saying money and being creative as well!

 Another benefit?
 Your gift packaging stands out because it’s unique.
 If you choose to reuse materials from other packages, it might even be eco-friendly as well.